aspose-total-cloud/Aspose.Total-Products/total/en/android/conversion/ppsm-to-ppt/_index.md

 ---title: Convert PowerPoint to PPT, PPSM to PPT FREE Converter or Android SDKdescription: Free Conversion of PPSM to PPT by using Android Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---